 You can get 10% off COVID tests for travel with new travel insurance policies.

 Self-isolation and quarantine hotels

 Like testing, self-isolation measures are different for each country.
-Some destinations may ask you to quarantine for between 7-14 days, but you need to check before travelling as this could be a stopper for your holiday plans if you were only planning a short visit.
+Some destinations may ask you to quarantine for between 7-14 days.
+Always check before travelling as quarantine could be a stopper for your holiday plans if you were only planning a short visit.

 Some countries are asking travellers from specific countries to quarantine in government-managed hotels for a set period.
 The idea is to help contain any new variants that might be coming into the country and to track potential cases more carefully.

 Hotel quarantine stays usually come at the cost of the person travelling, so you may need to budget for these extra costs.

-The same might apply for your return to the UK depending on where you travel to.
+The same might apply for your return to the UK if you’re travelling from a red list country.
 Quarantine in a hotel can cost £1,750 for one adult, in one room, for 10 days and 11 nights.

 Passenger locator forms

 Again, much like in the UK, it’s commonplace around the world to fill in a ‘passenger locator form’ of some sort.
 This just gives the government your details – such as where you’re travelling from, where you’ll be staying, etc. – to make it easier to track and trace cases where they crop up.

 You might not be asked to fill in one of these forms everywhere, but it’s worth being prepared if the country you’re travelling to does require it.